Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 _Solution architecture_

 Your MXChip transmits messages containing accelerometer data to an Azure IoT Hub.
 An Azure Function receives those messages and transforms the accelerometer data into flight data.
-Flight data flows to a private event hub connected to the client app, and to a shared event hub that provides input to Azure Stream Analytics.
+Flight data flows to a private event hub connected to the client app, and to a shared event hub that provides input to Azure Stream Analytics and to the ATC app.
 The Stream Analytics job analyzes the data for aircraft that are in close proximity and provides that information to the client app and the ATC app.
 When your aircraft comes too close to another, it turns red on the screen, and a warning appears on the screen of your MXChip.
 Microsoft Cognitive Services translates the warning into the language selected in the client app.

 This a great example of how enterprise developers build end-to-end solutions by connecting Azure services and utilizing those services from their code.
 And the fact that you could assemble it all in one day, from scratch, is indicative of the richness of the Azure ecosystem and of the tools that support it.